 (click on the photos)

-Dr. Monclin is the head of the Belgian national panel.
-You can contact him if you have any questions.
+Dr. Grauwels is the head of the Belgian national panel.
+You can contact her if you have any questions.
 You can also contact any other examiner.

 Cataract: any hereditary or non-hereditary, congenital or acquired, non-physiological opacity of the lens and/or its capsule.
 The defect may result in blindness if complete and bilateral.
 All bilateral or unilateral cataracts and especially cortical cataracts are known and presumed hereditary eye diseases except in cases known to be associated with trauma, other causes of ocular inflammation, metabolic disease, nutritional deficiencies, persistent pupillary membrane, persistent hyaloid artery or old age.
 DNA-tests for specific breeds are available.